mzipay/openpos-framework/openpos-persist/src/main/docs/openpos-persist.md

 Marks the given data model as "tagged" which will add the configured tagged elements (e.g. Brand, Region, Store, etc.) to the model and use those tagged elements to filter results.
 See Tagging System below.

-* **includeTagsInPrimaryKey**: defaluts to true, and makes the tag values part of the primary key.
+* **includeTagsInPrimaryKey**: defaults to true, and makes the tag values part of the primary key.
 This should be set to false in the case that you need data to be uniquely identifiable across your tags (e.g. a Device may have a unique device ID which spans brand, region, etc.)

 ### Control Fields
-Every table in openpos should have the following control fields/meta fields, which are extremely valuable in auditing data sync and distrbution issues.
+Every table in openpos should have the following control fields/meta fields, which are extremely valuable in auditing data sync and distribution issues.
 * **create_time**: when the row was originally created in openpos.
-This field should not be modified by synchroniztion
+This field should not be modified by synchronization
 * **update_time**: when the row was last modified by the retail application.
 Initially, this value should be the same as the create_time.
 When an update is later applied, then this update_time should be modified.
 Using a database standard function such as CURRENT_TIMESTAMP is encouraged for this function.
 * **create_user**: ideally this is set to the application user instead of just the database user if possible.
 * **update_user**: initially the same value as the create_user.
 If an application user later update a row, than the update_user should reflect the user who modified the row.

 ## Inserting and Updating Data

 Data is typically inserted or updated by **DBSession.save(model)**.
-Note that openpos-persist does not currently provide automatic support for relationships, so it is the developer's responsibility to save the child components of a data model to the database in a transation.
+Note that openpos-persist does not currently provide automatic support for relationships, so it is the developer's responsibility to save the child components of a data model to the database in a transaction.

 **Database transactionality** is currently delegated to Spring and not made explicit by openpos-persist.
-Specfically, when you need to make transactional calls to DBSession.save(), they should me made from a Spring managed context marked with the Spring **@Transactional** annotation.
+Specifically, when you need to make transactional calls to DBSession.save(), they should me made from a Spring managed context marked with the Spring **@Transactional** annotation.

 Example of decomposing and persisted elements of a transaction object graph:
 ~~~